-A baby’s gender reveal party didn’t impress Queensland Police as officers search for a Logan driver behind a “dangerous” baby blue burnout.
+A Logan gender reveal party didn’t impress Queensland Police as officers search for the hoon behind a “dangerous” baby blue burnout.

 Footage shows the red Holden Commodore VP doing the burnout, with blue smoke pouring from the car’s tyres.

 The driver did the “gender reveal” burnout across two residential streets in Marsden in Logan, south of Brisbane, last weekend.

 Police released footage in a bid to find the driver in their “investigation into the dangerous operation of a vehicle”.

 A group of people gathered in a nearby park taking photos and video, a police spokesperson said.

 “You can’t drive right now,” a person says in the clip.
 “Look what they’ve done to the road.”

 Queensland Police say the stunt created “excessive noise” and the smoke blocked the view of the road.